FerretDB/FerretDB/website/blog/2023-07-12-run-ferretdb-on-stackgres.md

 ```

 To test our database locally, we'll be executing commands from a Meteor application.
 If you don't have Meteor installed, you can install it by following the steps in their documentation.
-Then create a project using
+Then create a project using:

 ```sh
 meteor create <app-name>